simov/express-admin/markdown/compound.md

 ###Compound Many to One
 ![Compound Many to One][4]

-Same as the regular [Many to One][7] setting, plus it can contain multiple foreign keys that references this table
+Same as the regular [Many to One][7] setting, but additionally the value for each table listed there can be set to array of foreign keys referencing this table.

 ```js
 "manyToOne": {